Mohamed Atta: United States

-On 11 April, Atta and al-Shehhi rented an apartment at 10001 Atlantic Blvd, Apt.
+On April 11, Atta and al-Shehhi rented an apartment at 10001 Atlantic Blvd, Apt.
 122 in Coral Springs, Florida, for $840 per month, and assisted with the arrival of the muscle hijackers.
-On 16 April, Atta was given a citation for not having a valid driver's license, and he began steps to acquire one.
-On 2 May, Atta received his driver's license in Lauderdale Lakes, Florida.
+On April 16, Atta was given a citation for not having a valid driver's license, and he began steps to acquire one.
+On May 2, Atta received his driver's license in Lauderdale Lakes, Florida.
 While in the United States, Atta owned a red 1989 Pontiac Grand Prix.

-On 11 May, Atta visited Logan International Airport in Boston with another man, and took a lot of photographs and footage inside.
+On May 11, Atta visited Logan International Airport in Boston with another man, and the two spent 45 minutes recording video and taking photos of security checkpoints.
 Airport employees became suspicious of two persons and they alarmed security, but this was ignored.
-One technical worker complained about Atta's behavior and spoke to him, but did not stop him.
+One technical worker complained about Atta's behavior and spoke to him, causing Atta and his companion to nervously pack up their bags and race to another checkpoint.

-On 27 June, Atta flew from Fort Lauderdale to Boston, Massachusetts, where he spent a day, and then continued to San Francisco for a short time, and from there to Las Vegas.
-On 28 June, Atta arrived at McCarran International Airport in Las Vegas to meet with the three other pilots.
-He rented a Chevrolet Malibu from an Alamo Rent A Car agency.
+On June 27, Atta flew from Fort Lauderdale to Boston, Massachusetts, where he spent a day, and then continued to San Francisco for a short time, and from there to Las Vegas.
+On June 28, Atta arrived at McCarran International Airport in Las Vegas to meet with the three other pilots.
+He rented a Chevrolet Malibu from an Alamo Rent a Car agency.
 It is not known where he stayed that night, but on the 29th he registered at the Econo Lodge at 1150 South Las Vegas Boulevard.
 Here he presented an AAA membership for a discount, and paid cash for the $49.50/night room.
 During his trip to Las Vegas, he is thought to have used a video camera that he had rented from a Select Photo outlet back in Delray Beach, Florida.

 FBI operative Elie Assaad became suspicious of Atta in early 2001 as he was supposedly seen with al-Qaeda fugitive Adnan Shukrijumah.